 Please visit Safetravel.is for more info on rules and safety on the Icelandic roads.

 Who are we?

 We are your local experts from the Reykjavík Grapevine!
 We have been publishing travel articles and reviews since 2004.
 Our main goal is providing our readers with the best local recommendation available so they can enjoy Iceland as much as we enjoy it.
 Feel free to follow us on social media for Icelandic news, travel features and food reviews.
-Also check out this article on everything you need to know about whales in Iceland!
+Also check out these articles on everything you need to know about whales, glaciers or volcanoes in Iceland!

 Book your day tours in Iceland right here!